-Macau corporate income tax has not been provided for the Macau subsidiaries as they have been either loss-making or the amount is immaterial (2020: nil).
+No Macau corporate income tax was made as the Macau subsidiaries as they have been either loss-making or the amount is immaterial (2021: nil).

-No PRC Corporate Income Tax provision was made for the PRC subsidiary as the PRC subsidiary has sustained a loss for taxation purpose for the year ended 31 December 2021 (2020: nil).
+No PRC Corporate Income Tax provision was made as the PRC subsidiary has sustained a loss for taxation purpose for the year ended 31 December 2022 (2021: nil).

-The amount of income tax (credit)/expense charged to the consolidated income statement represents:
+The amount of income tax expense/(credit) charged to the consolidated income statement represents: